kavir1698/EvoDynamics.jl/docs/src/api.md

 Agent object has the following fields: `id`, `positions`, `species`, `A` (epistasis matrix), `B` (pleiotropy matrix), and `q` (gene expression array).

-The model object has the following fields: `space` which is a `Space` object from `Agents.jl`, `agents` that is an array holding all agents, and `properties` which is a dictionary holding all the parameters passed to the model.
+The model object has the following fields: `space` which is a `GraphSpace` or `GridSpace` object from `Agents.jl`, `agents` that is an array holding all agents, and `properties` which is a dictionary holding all the parameters passed to the model.

 To collect data, provide a dictionary where the keys are either agent fields, or `:model`.
 The value of a key is an array of any number of functions.